-Taking Control of Your Agency: Decisions, Habits, and the Year Ahead
+Taking Control of Your Agency: Decisions, Habits, and the Levers You Actually Control

 The Effectuation Lens: Control the Controllable